10 Questions to Ask Yourself Before Choosing a Caterer

 Don’t forget to address this question as this a big issue that is often overlooked or forgotten.
 Make sure your caterer has liability insurance, if they don’t that is a big red flag.

 This protects their business in the event that something happens or someone is injured during their services or at the venue.
-It covers their legal defence if facing a lawsuit and is recommeneded for anyone who provides services to the public.
+It covers their legal defense if facing a lawsuit and is recommended for anyone who provides services to the public.

-Is the chef experienced?
+#10 Is the chef experienced?

 It’s okay to ask about the chef’s background, request their cv or resume, as a customer you have the right to know their background experience.
 Ask if the company or chef alone has won any awards, degrees or certificates before moving forward.